MontFerret/ferret/README.md

 ## Extensibility

-That said, ```ferret``` is very modular system which also allows not only embed it, but extend its standard library.
+That said, ```ferret``` is a very modular system which also allows not only embed it, but extend its standard library.

 ```
 package main